Making Sense of the Law on race discrimination for employees

 Race discrimination law as it applies in the workplace is contained in the Equality Act 2010.
 If you have suffered discrimination of race in the workplace, you should bring your case to a specialist race discrimination lawyer.

-Direct race discrimination is where a person is treated less favourably on the grounds of their race, colour, nationality, or ethnic or national origin.
-This need not be the person’s own race, for instance it is direct race discrimination where someone is treated less favourably because of their partner’s race.
+Direct race discrimination is where you are treated less favourably on the grounds of your race, colour, nationality, or ethnic or national origin.
+This need not be your own race, for instance it is direct race discrimination where you are treated less favourably because of your partner’s race.
 The test of less favourable treatment is comparative and the comparator may be a specific or hypothetical individual.

 Indirect race discrimination at work where a provision, criterion or practice is applied to everyone, but a racial group is put at a particular disadvantage compared to other people.
-To succeed a claimant needs to demonstrate disadvantage as a result of the provision or its application.
+To succeed, you need to demonstrate disadvantage as a result of the provision or its application.
 A race discrimination claim can be defended if it can be objectively justified.
 This is where it can be demonstrated to be a proportionate means of achieving a legitimate aim.

-Harassment or unwanted conduct that violates a person’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment.
-The harassment need not be because of the person’s own race for it to be unlawful.
+Harassment or unwanted conduct that violates your dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment.
+The harassment need not be because of your own race for it to be unlawful.

-Victimisation where someone is treated detrimentally because they have made or intend to make a complaint or allegation of race discrimination at work.
-Also where they give or intend to give evidence in relation to a complaint.
+Victimisation where you are treated detrimentally because you have made or intend to make a complaint or allegation of race discrimination at work.
+Also where you give or intend to give evidence in relation to a complaint.

 Our race discrimination lawyers have experience in successfully bringing race discrimination claims.
 We help employees as well as job applicants and agency workers who have been discriminated against.
 We also offer advice on redundancy and Settlement Agreements in relation to race discrimination at work.
 If we cannot resolve your case to your satisfaction, we can represent you at an Employment Tribunal.